Adelaide University

 Entry requirements

-- Casper Situational Judgement Test (40%)
+- Undertake the Casper Situational Judgement Test (CSJT); AND

-- Attend an interview (if invited).
+- Attend an interview, if invited.

 Recognition of Prior Learning